Neloop/jaclp/README.md

 );
 ```

-The things above are related to specifying permissions, the last thing is, we need to use the permissions.
+The things above are related to specifying permissions, the next thing is, we need to use the permissions.
 The permissions are used whenever Spring Security permission expression `hasPermission` is called.
 Therefore we can use this library in `Authorize` annotations which ideally would be located on all public endpoints.

 **Sample GET group endpoints:**